-All students who participate in this intensive language course agree to abide by the Language Pledge, a formal commitment to speak, listen, read, and write the language of study as the only means of communication where appropriate throughout this program.
-The pledge is the foundation of our intensive, experiential language learning on this program.
+All students who participate in the intensive Chinese language track during the last month of the program agree to abide by the Language Pledge, a formal commitment to speak, listen, read, and write the language of study as the only means of communication for the last month of the program.
+The pledge is the foundation of our intensive language track.